Andrii87/crash-course/docs/Lesson2.md

         <script type="text/brightscript" uri="pkg:/components/home_scene.brs" />
     </component>
      ```
-    Note the `<script>` tag.
+    Look at the `<script>` tag.
 This is how you bind the UI to the logic.
 Also, this component extends `Scene`, a core component in the Roku  API.
 SceneGraph applications are intended to have one "Scene", and the visual screens are drawn as children of this component.
     Read more here: https://sdkdocs.roku.com/display/sdkdoc/Scene
       _good link:_ https://developer.roku.com/en-gb/docs/references/scenegraph/scene.md